bind2/bind2/README.md

 | Project Name       | Description                        | Technologies Used                   | GitHub Repository                            | Live Demo                    |
 |--------------------|------------------------------------|-------------------------------------|---------------------------------------------|------------------------------|
 | Treemiti         | Treemiti's courses are designed to meet the needs of the IT industry      | Reactjs             | [view](https://github.com/bind2/treemiti) | [click me](https://bind2.github.io/treemiti/) |

-Feel free to add or remove columns based on your needs.
-Each row represents a different project, and you can provide information such as project name, description, technologies used, GitHub repository link, and live demo link.

-Replace the placeholder information (like `yourusername`, `Project 1`, etc.) with your actual details.
-Markdown tables can be customized further based on your preferences or additional details you want to include.